CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 traffic.cos_7.priority_source.8021p = [7]
 ```

 The `traffic.cos_` number is the internal COS value, for example `traffic.cos_0` defines the mapping for internal COS 0.
 To map ingress COS 0 to internal COS 4, the configuration `traffic.cos_4.priority_source.8021p = [0]` is used.

 Multiple ingress COS values can be mapped to the same internal value.
 For example, to map ingress COS values 0, 1 and 2 to internal COS 0,
 ```
 traffic.cos_0.priority_source.8021p = [0, 1, 2]
 ```

 You can also choose not to use an internal COS value.
-In this example we do not use internal COS values 3 or 4.
+In this example, internal COS values 3 and 4 are not used.
 ```
 traffic.cos_0.priority_source.8021p = [0]
 traffic.cos_1.priority_source.8021p = [1]